Creating Community: We Are All Here

 We are a country where people of all backgrounds, all nations of origin, all languages, all religions, all races can make a home.Hillary Clinton

 The place where an artist is based can significantly impact their work.
 Similarly, artists influence their communities in profound ways.
-With a focus on artists from North Carolina, Creating Community: We Are All Here explores the relationships between artist and place.
+With a focus on artists from North Carolina, Creating Community: We Are All Here explored the relationships between artist and place.

-This installation considers the work of artists who immigrated to North Carolina, as well as those originally from the state, and the many ways that community may be represented through photography, sculpture and textiles.
+This installation considered the work of artists who immigrated to North Carolina, as well as those originally from the state, and the many ways that community may be represented through photography, sculpture and textiles.

 Nearly half of North Carolina residents come from a different state or country.
-Visitors are encouraged to share a favorite memory about the places they come from on cards provided in the gallery.
+Visitors were encouraged to share a favorite memory about the places they come from on cards provided in the gallery.
 Moving to a new place can be an exciting and positive experience, but it can also be difficult.
 Visitors may also wish to share any surprises – good or bad – from a time when they were new to Durham.